Let me guess. Your job involves sitting all day behind a computer, and now you’re looking for some exercises to counter sitting, and ease your pain.

 5 Exercises to Counter Sitting All Day and Activate Underused Muscles

-A couple of these exercises do require resistance bands.
+A couple of these exercises for office workers do require resistance bands.
 If you don’t have a good set of resistance bands, they can be a great building block for home workouts.
-For today’s exercises we will be using a long flat resistance band, and a loop band, as shown below.
+For today’s exercises, we will be using a long flat resistance band (like a theraband), and a loop band, as shown below.

 You can do these exercises all together at once, or simply take mini-breaks throughout the day to perform individual sets.